 Since its formation in 2008, the Business Sustainability Professionals affinity group has proven highly valuable for these professionals in advancing their knowledge, highlighting achievements, and sharing emerging best practices for sustainable business practices.
 In addition, participants have played an important role in identifying needs for advancing their profession and developing resources and performance programs.
-The Green Workplace Challenge and Southwestern Pennsylvania Sustainable Business Compact are but two programs developed with leadership from this group.
+The Sustainable Pittsburgh Challenge and Southwestern Pennsylvania Sustainable Business Compact are but two programs developed with leadership from this group.

 September 2018: Responsible Waste Management Workshop and Tour of PNC Park’s Cleaning Operations

 This morning workshop, hosted by Sustainable Pittsburgh and the Pittsburgh Pirates, detailed the latest waste and recycling options for businesses, organizations, and municipalities located in Southwestern PA.